dcompoze/bailiff/README.md

 # Bailiff

-Tax calculator for the Polkadot ecosystem based on the HMRC Crypto Tax guidelines.
+Tax calculator for Polkadot, Ethereum and Bitcoin ecosystems based on the HMRC Crypto Tax guidelines.

 # Plans